On Ron Paul and Progressivism

 It turns out that Paul has lots of other views, which he de-emphasized over the years.
 This includes the appeals to racist and bigoted elements of the conservative fringe, as well as paranoiac John Birch Society beliefs.
 In the 1990s, Paul discoursed about United Nations plots for one-world government, the abolition of the freedom of religion, secret rule by the Trilateral Commission and the Council on Foreign Relations, and other whacked-out theories and conspiracies.
 You cannot explain this away; it’s central to Paul’s critique of current governmental structures.
 It’s somewhat central to his appeal.

-But let’s add one another note.
-Those defending Paul on the racism charge do make a keen argument, that his critique of the US drug war is in its own way a condemnation of historical racism.
+But let’s add one other note.
+Those defending Paul on the racism charge do make a keen argument, that his critique of the US drug war is in its own way a condemnation of historical racism. [cont’d]

 In 1988 Paul made a presidential campaign stop at the National Organization for the Reform of Marijuana Laws while running on the Libertarian Party ticket.
 “What was so bad about the period from 1776 to 1914?”
 Paul wondered, referring to a time in American history when drugs were legal on the federal, and, in many towns, local level.
 “In the 20th Century, the doctors, like all business people, decided that there ought to be a monopoly.
 ‘If you wanted a little bit of codeine in your cough medicine, it would be much better if you come to me so I can charge you $25 for a prescription.’”